-My dissertation research on the ecological outcomes of cannabis land use addresses some of the major conservation themes that motivate my work — how can we coexist with wildlife at multiple scales, from individual interactions all the way to landscapes?
+My dissertation research on the ecological outcomes of cannabis land use addressed some of the major conservation themes that motivate my work — how can we coexist with wildlife at multiple scales, from individual interactions all the way to landscapes?

-In this case, my work centers on rural outdoor cannabis producing regions in the West, but has applications to many other conservation topics and places, for example: land use change from wildfire, agricultural frontiers in other regions, or wildlife response to exurban development.
+In this case, my work centered on rural outdoor cannabis producing regions in the West, but has applications to many other conservation topics and places, for example: land use change from wildfire, agricultural frontiers in other regions, or wildlife response to exurban development.

 Wildlife response to disturbance

 I research wildlife response to cannabis production on small scale outdoor farms on private land.
 This helps us identify potential impacts from cannabis production in rural areas.
 I also use an experimental approach to study the effects of light and noise disturbance on multi-taxa wildlife, in order to understand and isolate some of the mechanisms by which cannabis production may impact animal communities.
 For this work, I use techniques from wildlife monitoring, animal behavior, and community ecology.

 Key collaborators: Dr. Justin Brashares (advisor), Dr. Van Butsic & Dr. Mary Power (dissertation committee), Hopland Research and Extension Center (especially Alison Smith) and Angelo Coast Range Reserve, Ben Goldstein, Kendall Calhoun, Dr. Lindsey Rich, Dr. Chris Schell, and other current and future co-authors (see publications).
 Thank you to the many undergraduates who have contributed to this project via the URAP and SPUR programs at UC Berkeley.